About me

 Research

-My research experience spans three main phases: my current postdoctoral work, Ph.D. research, and Master's studies.
+My astronomy research experience spans three main phases: my current postdoctoral work, Ph.D. research, and Master's studies.
 While each stage focuses on a different aspect of star formation and galaxy evolution, they all contribute to a broader understanding of how stars form and evolve in low-metallicity environments.
 All of these projects are ongoing and continue to shape my scientific journey.

 You can find a full list of my publications in my ADS Library.